eclipse-tractusx/tractusx-edc/docs/kit/development-view/page02_repository_structure.md

 and [control plane](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/edc-controlplane/README.md),

 ## Helm Charts for EDC Deployment
-`TODO: outdated`

 To facilitate deployment of these different builds and their prerequisites, Helm charts are provided.
 The charts and their documentation can be found [here](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/charts/README.md).

-## EDC Submodule

-The core EDC is included as a git submodule in this repository.
-It does not automatically track an EDC branch, but is updated with each core EDC version.
-This is purely to facilitate TractusX EDC builds and releases.
-Changes to upstream functionality are not in the scope of this repository.